Troubleshooting Common WordPress Login Issues | HostGator Support

 ERROR: Access from your IP address has been blocked for security reasons.
 Please contact the administrator.

-This error normally shows up when you have a security plugin installed, and its security feature is blocking your current IP address.
+This error normally appears when a security plugin is installed and its security feature blocks your current IP address.
 To whitelist (unblock) your IP, you first need to get the IP address you're using.

 • To find your computer's IP Address, use Google to search for 'what is my IP' or go to https://www.google.com/search?q=what+is+my+ip.
 Google will display your IP Address in the search results.
 Please note this feature is only available in English.